 Fabricate Accessible Replacements for 40 Year-old Exhibits at Lodgepole Visitor Center

-Sequoia and Kings Canyon National Parks seek public comment on the draft alternative design plans for the Lodgepole Visitor Center.
-The HealyKohler Design firm, which was selected to do the exhibit planning and design, has developed three alternatives for the exhibits and reconfiguration of the space.
-The public has the opportunity to give feedback on those design alternatives, which will be taken into consideration when the park makes the final selection.
+Sequoia and Kings Canyon National Parks would like your input on the preferred design alternative for the Lodgepole Visitor Center.
+The HealyKohler Design firm, which was selected to do the exhibit planning and design, developed three alternatives (Schematic I) for the exhibits and reconfiguration of the space.
+Then, in February 2017, the firm worked with a team of park staff, tribal representatives, and other partners, to formulate the preferred alternative (Schematic Design II).
+Please take a look at the attached Schematic Design II and let us know what you think about the project.

 The current exhibits were installed in the 1960s as part of the National Park Service's Mission 66 project, and are well beyond their intended lifespan.
 This project is funded through entrance fee revenue, and is an investment the park is excited to make for visitor enjoyment.